The Earth Passes Gas

 2 Both plates

-can be stubborn and refuse to give into each other causing mountain
+can push into each other causing mountain

 Separation Anxiety